aghaeifar/Biot-Savart/README.md

 mex biot_savart.cpp  -R2018a COMPFLAGS="$COMPFLAGS /std:c++17"
 ```

-My test environment: Ubuntu 22.04 with g++ 11.4 + Windows 11 with MATLAB R2023a and Microsoft Visual C++ 2022.
+Program building is tested in Ubuntu 22.04 with g++ 11.4 and Windows 11 with MATLAB R2023a and Microsoft Visual C++ 2022.

 ## Example:
 ### MATLAB